Introduction to CDMA vs GSM

 Let us discuss some key differences between CDMA vs GSM in the following points:

-CDMA (Code Division Multiple Access) and GSM (Global System for Mobile communication) belong to the second generation of digital mobile standards (2G) and it replaced first-generation (1G) Analog standards.
-2G technology reigned in the 1990-2010 time period and it could not cater to the data requirements of new digital applications.
-GSM/CDMA was replaced by 3G/4G technologies but the basic concepts of GSM/CDMA were used in building the new standards and it is only a virtual extension of old technologies.
+CDMA (Code Division Multiple Access) and GSM (Global System for Mobile communication) belong to the second generation of digital mobile standards (2G), and they replaced first-generation (1G) Analog standards.
+2G technology reigned in the 1990-2010 time period, and it could not cater to the data requirements of new digital applications.
+3G/4G technologies replaced GSM/CDMA, but the basic concepts of GSM/CDMA were used in building the new standards, and it is only a virtual extension of old technologies.

 1. Technology of CDMA and GSM